raul23/learning-chinese/grammar.rst

 `:information_source:`

-   Google translate doesn't seem to follow this rule since it uses instead bùshì for translating "I am not".
+   Google Translate doesn't seem to follow this rule since it uses instead bùshì for translating "I am not".
 [GTFT]_

 |
 |